 2 – Portulaca (Portulaca grandiflora)

 Portulaca grandiflora is a popular flowering annual with not-so-aggressive spread behavior.
+Thus, although they make lovely ground cover plants, they may take a while to get around to completing their lovely job.

 The plant grows to a height of 3-9 inches and spreads, creating a dense mat befitting any choice of the garden.